-Financial Year Ended February 28, 2023, and Recent Developments.
+Financial Year Ended February 28, 2025, and Recent Developments.

-The Company will look to engage in potential partnerships that could increase revenue through the Company's business lines as a Lightning Service Provider ("LSP"), node operator and a Platform as a Service, as well as purchasing Bitcoin to deploy to the Lightning Network that will accelerate LQWD's growth as a LSP and Node Operator.
+The Company will look to engage in potential partnerships that could increase revenue through the Company's business lines as a Lightning Service Provider ("LSP") and lightning node infrastructure operator, as well as purchasing Bitcoin to deploy to the Lightning Network that will accelerate LQWD's growth as a LSP and Node Operator.